cloudflare/template-registry/style/javascript.md

 }
 ```

-For boilerplates this will be done automatically, but for snippets you can do this using the [template creator](https://github.com/victoriabernard92/workers-template-creator) or following a [tutorial on using prettier](https://medium.com/dailyjs/getting-started-with-prettier-writing-clean-concise-code-6838e0912175).
+For boilerplates this will be done automatically, but for snippets you can do this using by following a [tutorial on using prettier](https://medium.com/dailyjs/getting-started-with-prettier-writing-clean-concise-code-6838e0912175).

 ## Thanks